amartani/landrun/README.md

 - When using `--exec`, you still need to specify the directories containing executables with `--ro`
 - Network restrictions require Linux kernel 6.8 or later with Landlock ABI v5
 - The `--best-effort` flag allows graceful degradation on older kernels that don't support all requested restrictions
+- Paths can be specified either using multiple flags or as comma-separated values (e.g., `--ro /usr,/lib,/home`)

 ### Environment Variables